5 Causes of White Spots on Teeth

 Sometimes when you’ve had braces for a long time, your teeth can actually become a different shade where your braces once were.
 Usually, this doesn’t happen, but occasionally this can be a side effect.
 It depends on how long you’ve had your braces and can be caused by plaque build-up underneath the area where the metal was placed.
 If this happens, teeth whitening is a solution that can help resolve this issue.

-For Manhattan Beach patients, fluoride is something that helps your teeth stay healthy and cavity free.
+For Redondo Beach patients, fluoride is something that helps your teeth stay healthy and cavity free.
 However, sometimes having too much can cause white spots.
 When people are exposed to too much fluoride, they can develop fluorosis, which can cause other dental problems too.
 Fluorosis can cause blotchy, unappealing white spots.

 Like most other dental problems, tooth decay is also a leading cause of white spots.
 If you have poor dental health, your teeth may start to decay and cause cavities.
 This is one of the principal causes of white spots.
 While teeth whitening is a solution that can help change the coloration of your teeth, you should also consider other treatments to help your overall dental health.